andrelandgraf/andrelandgraf/contents/articles/2023-07-01_why_you_shouldnt_use_useactiondata.md

 }
 ```

-With `useFetcher` we can submit to a resource route and receive the action data at our app's current location.
+With `useFetcher` we can submit to a resource route and receive the action data at the app's current location.
 However, if JavaScript is not enabled, fails to load, or is still loading, then such a submission will leave us stranded on a browser tab displaying JSON data on the screen.

 You might think: "This is not the fault of `useActionData` or `useFetcher().data`, but an issue of how you use it".
 That's fair.
 My point is that most of Remix's features encourage progressive enhancement and emulate the browser's default behavior.
 Using action data and `useFetcher` together deviates from the browser's default behavior - a pitfall that is hard to notice.